CRTW26/bookmark/README.md

 ## DataBase setup
 - connect to psql
-- Run the SQL commands in the ./db/migrations/01_create_bookmarks_table.sql file;
+- Run the SQL commands in the ./db/migrations/01_create_bookmarks_table.sql file

 ## Running tests
 You can run the Rspec tests by navigating to the root directory of this repository and typing 'RSPEC' into the terminal